Béatrice Bonifassi: Beast

-Bonifassi joined forces with percussionist, record producer, and fellow French expat, Jean-Philippe Goncalves, to form the band Beast.
-The band released their first album in November 2008.
+Bonifassi joined forces with percussionist, record producer, and fellow French expat Jean-Philippe Goncalves, to form the band Beast.
+They released their first album in November 2008.

-Beast's sound has been compared with trip hop, only with a bit more aggression.
+Beast's sound has been compared to trip hop, only with a bit more aggression.
 Bonifassi's vocal stylings also lean more towards rap and spoken-word.
 Bonifassi is the main songwriter and the music is composed and produced by Goncalves.
 Canadian singer-songwriter Simon Wilcox also assisted Bonifassi (whose native tongue is French) with Beast's lyrics, which are all performed in English.

 "Simon really understood my dark side and the sadness of the moment," says Bonifassi.
 "I really wanted to sing something lyrically rich and powerful."

 Goncalves has also stated that the name Beast suits their project very well: "Betty is a real beast," he jokes, "a bête-de-scène."

 Beast's debut album was made available on iTunes as of 4 November 2008; its official commercial release was 18 November 2008.

-At the end of 2010 Bonifassi and Goncalves announced that they would be taking an indefinite break from the Beast project.
+At the end of 2010, Bonifassi and Goncalves announced that they would be taking an indefinite break from the Beast project.
 Although when asked in a June 2011 interview for Voir whether her break from Beast was a final one Bonifassi replied: "Disons que le retour de Beast n'est pas dans mes plans actuels" ("Let's say the return of Beast is not my current plans.")

-Goncalves stated in an interview that the split was not due to any sort of quarrel between himself and Bonifassi.
+Goncalves stated in an interview that the split was not due to any quarrel between himself and Bonifassi.
 Citing lagging album sales, frustration with the record industry, the tiresome effects of touring, and familial commitments (Bonifassi's son was 9 years old at the time of the split), the bandmates said they would be working separately on their own local projects.